Below are excerpts from Elsuon - The Stonecutter's Son and Elsuon - Came Synralia — Books I and II, respectively.

 CHAPTER 7 - THE THREE WISE MINISTERS

 “Aye, them too, those lack-souled fools.
 A people who excel in the art of ruin,” Tremblay said.
-“You are pushing an open door with the Duke if you say the Abareeds must be deprived of their best forts and destroyed.
+“You are pushing an open door with the Archuke if you say the Abareeds must be deprived of their best forts and destroyed.
 Conquered by the Drolobards in ages past, they took up the ramblings of their mad prophet, that butchering heretic of old, Mindojamin, and hear mysteries moaned out by hanged men.
 Now marred after them, wherever the Abareeds raise their flags one finds poverty, ruin, slavery, slaughter, boxes of hands and baskets of tongues.
 When weak, they speak of peace; but when strong, they are heralds of carnage.
 Like the flaxen, bronze-swinging Sajans and the old seafaring Rothbards, these iron-proud Abareeds are what is worst in men, for there is too little love in them.
 They cannot rise above their tribe, or any other, so remain savages.
 Logandriel and the courts of Liorganda worry little over the Abareeds, if only because these Nymirians blind them before they can leer east.”

 CHAPTER 8 - THE MAN FROM ARROWFELL